c3g/GenPipes/genpipes/pipelines/longread_dnaseq/README.md

 For the nanopore_paired_somatic protocol, alignment and metrics generation follow the same steps for both the normal and the tumor sample.
 Variant calling for each sample is done with ClairS, followed by detection of somatic structural variants with SAVANA.
+AnnotSV annotates the somatic structural variants from SAVANA using the filtered somatic ClairS VCF as SNV/indel input.
 Finally, CPSR and PCGR reports are created for germline and somatic variants, respectively.

 The Revio protocol uses pbmm2 to align reads to the reference genome, followed by variant calling with DeepVariant and structural variant calling with HiFiCNV, TRGT, and Sawfish.
 Variants are annotated with AnnotSV and phased